-Haunted Scotland looks at the increasingly interesting area of on-site live audio interaction, allegedly communicating with spirits or non-physical energies.
-This is achieved using either modified fast scanning radio device, or the Echovox application, prompting manipulation by any alleged spiritual beings.
+Haunted Scotland & Scottish Paranormal look at the increasingly interesting area of on-site live audio interaction, allegedly communicating with spirits or non-physical energies and gaining what some term, Real Ghost Voices.
+This is achieved using either modified fast scanning radio devices or the Random Sound Generation Software applications, prompting manipulation be energetic means.

 In conjunction with the audio capture of a boy apparently singing and reports of some locals who have also witnessed ghostly going-ons at this fantastic location, we have all the conditions for what may be a very active mysterious castle in Scotland.